ColoradoDemography/CODemogEstimatesHandbook/City and County Estimates.md

 	30. Step29: This step updates the vacancy rates and initially updates the persons per household.
 	27. Step30: This step recalculates the persons per household to ensure that all components in each row produce their estimates.

 After you update all of these queries, try running them all at once.
 It isn't that helpful if there is an issue, but it's a really fast way to find one.
-If all of the queries run, filter the Master on CountyFIPS (filter out the multi county places) and PlaceFIPS (filter out the county totals where PlaceFIPS is equal to 00000).
+If all of the queries run, filter the Master on CountyFIPS (filter out the multi county places CountyFIPS=999) and PlaceFIPS (filter out the county totals where PlaceFIPS is equal to 00000).
 Then use the Ribbon to turn on Totals on the table if that isn't already enabled.
 Set the total populations to a sum total and then check those values against the state totals from the County Estimates.
 If these match, you're in good shape.
 Re-save the export specifications (click Export on the review queries, click OK on the first box, then click advanced, then click Save As…on the window that pops up and save it as the same name as the ReviewCopyExportMacro has) and send it to the review app by running the Macro.
 OR you can do you review how you want and that is cool too.